bogdanghervan/revolut-statement/README.md

 ## Data

+The Activity section of your statement is exported.
 These are the columns that are included:
 * Trade Date
 * Settle Date
 * Currency